 In an effort to use the majority of CSBG funds for direct services, NCIDC has developed a state wide community service network.
-The network consists of the NCIDC and four subcontractors that deliver CSBG services to Indian people residing in the off-reservation areas of the State, and the tribal governments for which NCIDC receives CSBG allocations each Program Year.
+The network consists of the NCIDC and three subcontractors that deliver CSBG services to Indian people residing in the off-reservation areas of the State, and the tribal governments for which NCIDC receives CSBG allocations each Program Year.

 Community Service Block Grant Subcontractors:

 - Southern California American Indian Resource Center, El Cajon